Fire and rescue services

 More information:

 Same-sex relationships are legal.
-However, they're not widely accepted in Romanian society.
+However, they're not widely accepted.

 Avoid public displays of affection.